 In any industry, influencers are the trendsetters for the rest to follow.
 They help the industry to grow by setting standards that serve as limits.
 Their experiences serve us as guidelines and their recommendations can help us choose the right path.
-If you are in the coworking industry or hoping to venture into coworking, following influencers can help you get a better insight into the coworking community.
+If you are in the coworking industry or hoping to venture into coworking business, following influencers can help you get a better insight into the field.

-Currently, there are around 18,700 coworking spaces around the globe and this number is growing daily.
+Currently, there are nearly 18,700 coworking spaces around the globe and this number is growing daily.
 By 2025, it is expected to reach nearly 26,000.
-What this means for coworkers is that it can be harder to find the right space and fit into the coworking community.
-With the guidance of startup and business owners who have experienced the benefits of coworking spaces, you will get first-hand tips on how to make the most out of the situation.
+What this means for flexible workspace providers is that it can be harder to compete for the loyalty of the coworking communities.
+With the guidance of seasoned business owners who have reached success and stability in the industry, you will get first-hand tips on how to make the most out of the situation.

 Here is a list of influencers whose inspiring stories are a good reason for you to be following their journey.